Tyler-R-Kendrick/playwright-bdd-test-gen/PRD.md

 # Product Requirements Document (PRD): AI-Driven Gherkin to Playwright Test Generator Server

 ## Overview
-Build an MCP (Model Context Protocol) server integrating Anthropic's Claude Computer Use tool (or open-source Browser-Use) with Playwright's codegen for automating Playwright test generation from Gherkin BDD feature files.
-User uploads Gherkin file; server enhances as AI prompt, starts Playwright codegen session, guides AI agent to perform actions, records tests, ends session when complete.
+Build an MCP (Model Context Protocol) server integrating Anthropic's Claude Computer Use tool (or open-source Browser-Use) with Playwright's codegen/recorder for automating Playwright test generation from Gherkin BDD feature files.
+A user uploads a Gherkin file; the server enhances it into an AI prompt, starts a Playwright codegen (recorder) session, the AI agent drives the browser via MCP, and the recorder produces Playwright test files representing the recorded session.

 ## Objectives
-- Automate test code generation for Gherkin scenarios using AI browser control.
+- Automate test code generation for Gherkin scenarios using AI-driven browser control recorded by Playwright's codegen/recorder.
 - Ensure compatibility: Claude/Playwright via MCP; fallback to open-source Browser-Use.
-- Output executable Playwright tests in Cucumber-style for BDD execution.
+- Output executable Playwright test files that reflect a Playwright codegen recording (recorder output).

 ## Target Users
 - QA engineers, developers using BDD for web app testing.